Air purifier myths debunked: What you need to know

 Air purifier myths: Air purifiers will protect you against COVID-19

-So, is this an air purifier myth that needs to be debunked?
+An effective HEPA-filter fitted air purifier can therefore protect you against virus transmission, but only to a certain extent, and only where you are using it.
 “Viruses are below the limits set by HEPA filters," added Dr. Warner.
-“However, viruses are usually in aerosol, so an air filter might be able to trap viruses where the aerosol has evaporated off, which could have some benefit.
+“Viruses are usually in aerosol, so an air filter might be able to trap viruses where the aerosol has evaporated off, which could have some benefit.
 It will, however, deal with bacteria, which are mostly about 0.3 microns."

-Until more conclusive scientific evidence is released, Dr. Warner recommends the best approach is to ensure indoor spaces are well ventilated.
+Dr. Warner recommends the best approach is to ensure indoor spaces are well ventilated.
 “Allowing the airflow to take particles away by having a door or a window open is often better than having an air purifier," he said.
+You will also probably be in spaces without air filtration, so it’s unlikely you can be entirely protected.

 Helen Alexander is a London-based writer, who has previously held managing editor positions at a number of publishing titles, and has project-managed content hubs for a number of global brands, including Bupa, Pfizer and Siemens.
 Having turned freelance four years ago, she now specializes in writing about health, travel and food.